geaz/simplyRetro-Z5/README.md

 ![simplyRetro Z5 - Ground](https://raw.githubusercontent.com/geaz/simplyRetro-Z5/master/images/ground.jpg)

 ### Controls
-Ths *simplyRetro Z5* uses *Adafruits Retrogame* for its controller inputs.
+The *simplyRetro Z5* uses *Adafruits Retrogame* for its controller inputs.

 To make the softbuttons work, each button has to be connected to ground and one pin on the Raspberry Pi.
 I connected the ground pins on the DPad together and used just one ground pin on the Raspberry Pi for all four buttons.